nodecosmos/nodecosmos_server/charybdis/README.md

-## 👾 High-Performance ORM for ScyllaDB in Rust
+# High-Performance ORM for ScyllaDB in Rust
+### Use monstrous tandem of scylla and charybdis for your next project
-⚠️ **WIP: This project is currently in an experimental stage; It uses built-in async trait support from rust nightly release**
+⚠️ *WIP: This project is currently in an experimental stage; It uses built-in async trait support from rust nightly release*

 <img src="https://www.scylladb.com/wp-content/uploads/scylla-opensource-1.png" height="250">